 The average duration of stay varies significantly depending on the type of rehabilitation.
 Generally, inpatient rehab tends to be more intensive, often requiring a stay of around 28 days.
 On the other hand, outpatient rehab programs can last several months to a year, as they usually involve less frequent but longer-term treatment sessions.
 However, these durations can fluctuate based on individual needs, the severity of the condition, and the specific treatment plan.

-How Do Insurance Coverage Differ for Inpatient and Outpatient Rehab?
+How Does Insurance Coverage Differ for Inpatient and Outpatient Rehab?

 Insurance coverage varies significantly for different types of rehabilitation services.
-Typically, inpatient rehab is more costly, and insurance may cover a portion of these costs depending on the policy.
+Typically, inpatient rehab is more costly, and depending on the policy, insurance may cover some or even all of these costs.
 On the other hand, outpatient rehab is generally less expensive and may be fully covered by some insurance policies.
-Coverage specifics, such as duration and types of services covered, will largely depend on individual insurance plans and any associated network restrictions.
+Coverage specifics, such as duration and service types, depend largely on individual insurance plans and any associated network restrictions.

 Are There Any Specific Medical Conditions That Can Only Be Treated in Either Inpatient or Outpatient Rehab?